zayedrais/WeatherApp/README.md

 Before going to this tutorial, we need pre-setup for the project build.

-Live project Demo here Weather App
+Live project Demo here <a href=https://weather-nodejs.herokuapp.com >Weather App </a>
 <h3>Pre-Project Setup</h3>

 Here’s what you’ll need: